 - Lessons from Recent Trademark Counterfeiting Trials – U.S. Department of Justice (2011)

 Mr. Vandevelde is an active member of the legal community and committed to pro bono work.
 He is Program Co-Chair of the ABA White Collar Crime Committee, Southern California Region, and serves as a Committee Member of the ABA Subcommittee on Computer and Intellectual Property Crime.
 He currently serves on the boards of the Los Angeles Center for Law and Justice, which provides direct representation to survivors of domestic violence and families in crises, as well as the Federal Bar Association of Los Angeles.
 He is also a member of the ABA and the Los Angeles County Bar Association, and regularly volunteers with the Constitutional Rights Foundation.
+As a lawyer-technologist, he also serves as Program Committee Member for the ACM’s (Association for Computing Machinery) Symposium on Computer Science and Law.

 Mr. Vandevelde graduated from UCLA School of Law, Order of the Coif.
 After law school, Mr. Vandevelde clerked for the Honorable A. Howard Matz, United States District Judge, Central District of California.